jacopodonati/userscripts/README.md

 - 2020-11-26: now it downloads a UHD version of the image instead of a full HD.

+## Clean Twitter

+There are a lot of small things I don't like in my Twitter feed, and the biggest of them all is ads.

 ## Disable YouTube Polymer
 _last update 2020-11-06_